 - float (v.)

-- late Old English flotian "to rest on the surface of water" (intransitive; class II strong verb; past tense fleat, past participle floten), from Proto-Germanic *flotan "to float" (cognates: Old Norse flota, Middle Dutch vloten, Old High German flozzan, German flössen), from *flot-, from PIE *pleud-, extended form of root *pleu- "to flow" (see pluvial).
+- late Old English flotian "to rest on the surface of water" (intransitive; class II strong verb; past tense fleat, past participle floten), from Proto-Germanic *flotan "to float" (source also of Old Norse flota, Middle Dutch vloten, Old High German flozzan, German flössen), from *flot-, from PIE *pleud-, extended form of root *pleu- "to flow" (see pluvial).

-Meaning "drift about, hover passively" is from c.1300.
-Transitive sense of "to lift up, cause to float" (of water, etc.) is from c.1600; that of "set (something) afloat" is from 1778 (originally of financial operations).
+Meaning "drift about, hover passively" is from c.
+1300.
+Transitive sense of "to lift up, cause to float" (of water, etc.) is from c.
+1600; that of "set (something) afloat" is from 1778 (originally of financial operations).
 Of motion through air, from 1630s.
 Meaning "hover dimly before the eyes" is from 1775.
 Related: Floated; floating.
-A floating rib is so called because the anterior ends are not connected to the rest.
+A floating rib (by 1802) is so called because the anterior ends are not connected to the rest.

 - float (n.)